Update 17 March 2020: Coronavirus

-“It can be a great relief to share your worries and fears with someone who acknowledges your feelings and can help you reach a positive solution.”
+“It can be a great relief to share your worries and fears with someone who acknowledges your feelings and can help you find a way forward.”

 When life feels hard to cope with, you want a safe place to explore what’s going on for you, a place where you know you’ll be listened to and you don’t have to pretend that everything’s OK.
 Sometimes you can find this with friends or family, but sometimes that doesn’t feel possible or helpful; this is where a counsellor can make a difference.
 I offer you that safe place, working within a person-centred relationship; this means that your thoughts, feelings and actions are accepted and not judged, and your independence and autonomy are respected.

 Each client is a unique individual and so I work differently with each one, depending on your own preferences and what brings you to counselling:

 - stress and anxiety